Improwised/kb.repairrabbit.github.io/content/installation/_index.md

 php artisan storage:link
 ```

-To know detail description of each configuration variables [click here](/wizard-installation/).
+To know detail description of each configuration variables [click](/wizard-installation/).

-### Setup On Shared Hosting
+### Shared Hosting Setup

-Here we assume you have extracted the zip package and you served `index.php` from public folder.
+Lets assume you have extracted the zip package and you served `index.php` from public folder.

-* Now, Go to installation route
+* Go to installation route

   ```
   {APP_URL}/install